koechian/AccessControlModule/README.md

 ### 4. MySQL Database

-- As directed, a MySQL database was used to store data.
+- As directed, a MySQL database in the form of a SQLite file was used to store data.
 SQL Statements were further abstratced by use of an ORM, Prisma, to handle the query calls to the database.
 - Data migrations and seeding was done through use of a seeder script and the faker.js Library to provide fake data to flesh out the application.
+- Later on, models for CRM platform were added, the Customers,

-### Running the application ⚡️
+### Running the application(s) ⚡️

 1. Navigate to the root directory and install all deps using `yarn install` or `npm`, your call.
 2. Run database migrations using `yarn prisma migrate dev --name init`, this should also seed the database, in case seeding does not happen, run `npx prisma db seed`